 It is a potentially disabling disease that traps people in endless cycles of repetitive thoughts and behaviors.

-The anxiety (nervousness) produced by these thoughts leads to an urgent need to perform certain rituals or routines (compulsions).
-Compulsive rituals are performed in an attempt to prevent obsessive thoughts or make them disappear.
+These thoughts’ anxiety (nervousness) leads to an urgent need to perform certain rituals or routines (compulsions).
+Compulsive habits are performed to prevent obsessive thoughts or make them disappear.

-Although the ritual may temporarily relieve anxiety, the person must perform the ritual again when the obsessive thoughts return.
-This cycle can progress to the point of taking hours of the person and significantly interfere with the normal activities of their day to day.
+Although the ritual may temporarily relieve anxiety, the person must perform the way again when the obsessive thoughts return.
+This cycle can progress to the point of taking hours of the person and significantly interfere with the normal activities of their day today.

-People with OCD may be aware that their obsessions and compulsions are foolish or unrealistic, but they can not stop them.
+People with OCD may know that their obsessions and compulsions are foolish or unrealistic, but they can not stop them.